nickeubank/LearnR4DS/source/.ipynb_checkpoints/index-checkpoint.rst

 This tutorial explains how to create and export tables in R. It was originally designed for undergraduate students at Stanford who tend to use Word rather than LaTeX.

+:doc:`Plotting in R <plotting>`

+This tutorial explains how to plot and visualize data.

 From Whom is This Course Designed?